-Leaves rhomboid, acute; in the upper part minutely and unequally ferrated.
+Leaves rhomboid, acute; in the upper or w partiminutely and unequally ferrated.
 Flower-stalks clustered, terminal.
-Summit of the filaments heart-shaped and briftly.
+Summit of the filaments heart-shaped They are a little largeylflind bhafe of

-This is also a very beautiful shrub, rising to the height of about four feet; the ftem variously branched and subdivided, round, fmooth, with a deciduous cuticle; the younger branches clothed with leaves, and terminated by flowers.
+This is also a very beautiful shrub, rising to the height of about four feet; the nig frem variously branched and subdivided, round, smooth, with a deciduous cuticle; the younger branches clothed with leaves, and terminated by flowers. gill lie lo nigram edi